How To Get Through Tough Times

 “Oh, I am so sorry.
 Are you okay now that your prescribed psychopharmaceutical is kicking in?”

-The Danish pharmaceutical industry is one of the most lucrative industries in Denmark, and in this socialist nation, doctors hand out addictive psychopharmaceuticals as if they were candy.
+The Danish pharmaceutical industry is one of the most lucrative industries in Denmark, and in this quasi-socialist nation, doctors hand out addictive psychopharmaceuticals as if they were candy.
 It’s good money for doctors and pharmaceutical companies alike.
 And some doctors will try to push psychopharmaceutical and other addictive drugs on you, no matter what.

 The way I see it, human beings managed to get through life, even the toughest days, before the pharmaceutical industry came up with addictive happy pills.
 And that is still an option.
 I’m not judging; I’m just sharing my beliefs and how I do things.

-The only thing I can accept being addicted to is coffee!
+The only thing I can accept being addicted to is coffee.

 I stay calm and balanced at all times.
 Nervous and stressed individuals make poor decisions.
 Apart from living with my almost 80-year-old mother, which has taught me self-control beyond what I thought humanly possible (!), writing, cooking, and yoga are my go-to methods for shutting out the world, relaxing, and releasing all my feelings, including my hatred.

-I hate.
+I Hate.

 I hate from the bottom of my heart; I hate this group of monsters, anyone who has helped them, anyone who has housed them, anyone who has libeled me, anyone who refused me help, and the system and state that makes it possible for these monsters to hunt people at will – people who got in their way, witnesses to their crimes as well as human beings they consider worthless – and I wish all of the above a fiery stay in hell.